 Milan is like a well-tailored suit: understated at first but striking at a second glance.
-True, the city doesn’t come right out and reveal itself the minute you meet, but put in a little effort and it's clear that Milan one of the most interesting cities in Italy right now.
+True, the city doesn’t come right out and reveal itself the minute you meet, but, put in a little time, and it's clear that Milan one of the most interesting cities in Italy right now.
 Hence the reason we love to travel to Milan on the regular.

 Milan often gets written off as not being "Italian" enough -- that the city is more European than Italian.
 But spend a few well-planned days there and we're sure you'll agree that Milan is a perfect mix of both modern Europe and old-school Italy.